 Bad photos to convert to SVG cut files:

-Poor candidate photos for tracing include landscapes, crowd shots, or photos where the subject is poorly composed (partially cropped, obscured etc).
+Poor photos for tracing include landscapes, crowd shots, or photos where the subject is poorly composed.
 These photos are better suited for print then cut, but that’s a different tutorial.

-For this tutorial, I am going to use a photo I took myself a few years ago when I was volunteering for an animal shelter.
-It's not high resolution, it's not expertly composed with a $2,000 camera, but I think it's the kind of photo that you or I would use to make a personal keepsake.
+For this tutorial, I am going to use a photo I took myself a few years ago.
+It’s not high resolution or expertly composed with a $2,000 camera.
+I think it’s the kind of photo that you or I would use to make a personal keepsake.

 Step 2: Remove the photo background

 To get the best results, it’s best to start editing your photo by removing the background.
 There are a number of services available to remove backgrounds from photos.
 Most work well, but require purchase and registration to process more than one image.
 Here’s a sample of what I would consider the best of the field: